How to Check Linux Version

 Description: Debian GNU/Linux 9.5 (stretch)

 If you get “command not found: lsb_release” you can try to identify the Linux version using some of the other methods below.

 /etc/os-release file contains operating system identification data, including information about the distribution.
-This file is a part of the is part of the systemd package and all Linux system running systemd should have this file.
+This file is part of the systemd package and should be present on all system running systemd.

 The output should look something like below: